nicolarevelant/italian-draughts/src/README.md

 ## Resources

-A class the provides the ability to fetch colors from a particular theme.
+A class that provides the ability to fetch colors from a particular theme.